rqlite/rqlite-docker/README.md

 ### Clustering

-    docker run rqlite/rqlite -join $IP:4001
+    docker run rqlite/rqlite -join $IP:4002

-where `$IP` is the HTTP API IP address of the node you wish to join.
+where `$IP` is the Raft IP address of the node you wish to join.

-See the [rqlite Docker page](https://hub.docker.com/r/rqlite/rqlite) for more details.
+See the [clustering guide](https://rqlite.io/docs/clustering/) for more details on creating and managing rqlite clusters.